tensorflow/tfjs-website/source/tutorials/core-concepts.md

 # Core Concepts in TensorFlow.js

 **TensorFlow.js** is an open source WebGL-accelerated JavaScript library for machine intelligence.
 It brings highly performant machine learning building blocks to your fingertips, allowing you to train neural networks in a browser or run pre-trained models in inference mode.
-See [Getting Started](../index.html#getting-started) for a guide on installing/configuring **TensorFlow.js**.
+See [Getting Started](../index.html#getting-started) for a guide on installing/configuring TensorFlow.js.

-**TensorFlow.js** provides low-level building blocks for machine learning as well as a high-level, Keras-inspired API for constructing neural networks.
+TensorFlow.js provides low-level building blocks for machine learning as well as a high-level, Keras-inspired API for constructing neural networks.
 Let's take a look at some of the core components of the library.

 ## Tensors

-The central unit of data in **TensorFlow.js** is the [`Tensor`](../api/0.0.1/index.html#class:tf.Tensor).
-A `Tensor` consists of a set of numerical values shaped into an array of one or more dimensions.
-Its `shape` attribute defines the `Tensor`'s shape (i.e., how many values are in each dimension of the array).
+The central unit of data in TensorFlow.js is the tensor: a set of numerical values shaped into an array of one or more dimensions.
+A [`Tensor`](../api/0.0.1/index.html#class:tf.Tensor) instance has a `shape` attribute that defines the array shape (i.e., how many values are in each dimension of the array).

 The primary `Tensor` constructor is the [`tf.tensor`](../api/0.0.1/index.html#tf.tensor) function: